cbolz/summit-fy19/ansible-and-cloudforms-better-together/lab/index.md

         https://cf46-123a.rhpds.opentlc.com

 :warning: ***WARNING*** Your browser might give you a warning message about the used SSL Certificates.
-These warning messages can be accepted and are due to the fact that each lab deployed with new certificates on request.
+These warning messages can be accepted and are due to the fact that each lab is deployed with a new self signed certificate.

 ## Verify Lab

 Let's start by verifying the status of all providers.
-Use the URL example and login credentials provided above to log into your appliance.
+Use the URL as desplained before and the provided login credentials.

 ![CloudForms login page](../../common/img/cloudforms-login-page.png)

+In CloudForms we can add so called "Providers".
+Providers are categorized into Cloud, Infrastructure, Physical and Container Providers.
+CloudForms 4.6 supports the following list of providers:

+Cloud Providers:

+- Amazon EC2
+- Microsoft Azure
+- Google Compute Platform

+Infrastructure as a Service Providers:

+- Red Hat Virtualization
+- Red Hat OpenStack Platform
+- VMware vSphere
+- Microsoft System Center Virtual Machine Manager

+Physical Providers:

+- Lenovo XClarity

+Container Providers:

+- OpenShift Container Platform

+Let's first verify the providers you have available and check their health status.

 ### OpenStack Provider status